Cross-Disciplinary Learning and Teaching Initiative (CDLTI)

 Proposals for workshops to be conducted in accordance with the Cross-Disciplinary Learning and Teaching Initiative should be submitted by the faculty member who has agreed to coordinate it, but on behalf of all who have agreed to participate in it.

-The deadline for proposals for workshops to be conducted during spring and summer 2016 are yet to be determined.
+The deadline for proposals for workshops to be conducted:

 All proposals must be submitted by the faculty member who has agreed to coordinate, but on behalf of all who have agreed to participate in it.
 Using the template provided here, please submit proposals in electronic form to Susan Bennett (email@example.com) in the Office of the Provost and Dean of the Faculty.
 Proposals must include the following: